galchapman/FTC18833-20210-Freight-Frenzy/README.md

 The Constants class is divided for the subsystems so every subsystem has it's own constants class.

 The forth part is the opmodes themselves, kind of like the RobotContainer in FRC.
-In every opmode we initialize the subsystems, put the telemetry data and assaying the commands to buttons and triggers.
+In every opmode we initialize the subsystems, put the telemetry data and assassin the commands to buttons and triggers.

 ## Subsystems